sourcegraph/handbook/content/handbook/editing/handbook-check-failures.md

 ### YAML Data Validation Errors on 'reports_to' slug

-If you get an error on the 'reports_to' slug, it is likely that your manager hasn't declared their 'manager_role_slug'.
+If you get an error on the 'reports_to' slug when adding yourself to the Team page, it is likely that your manager hasn't declared their 'manager_role_slug'.

 1. Find the entry for the person you're reporting to
 2. Take note of their manager_role_slug